su-esther/slee692/README.md

 🎵Currently exploring music AI.

-Languages worked with: C++, Python, JavaScript, Java
+Languages: C++, Python, JavaScript, Java

 <!---
 slee692/slee692 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.